What are kidney stones?

 Your doctor may do one or more of the following tests to help diagnose kidney stones, see where they are located, and find out if they are causing or may cause damage to the urinary tract.

-- A noncontrast spiral computed tomography (CT) scan is the preferred test for kidney stones.
-It is a special type of CT scan that moves in a circle.
+- A noncontrast spiral computed tomography (CT) scan is a special type of CT scan that moves in a circle.

 - An intravenous pyelogram (IVP) is an X-ray test that shows pictures of the urinary tract, including any kidney stones.

 - Urinalysis and urine cultures test your urine.